As an Amazon Associate I earn from qualifying purchases @AMAZON

 When food runs low, I eat dehydrated meals, which I always carry as backup, particularly late in the year when I carry at least a week’s supply—just in case.

 Tip: buy a whole chicken, nice-n-hot.
-Eat the wings and drumsticks and thigh portion, then extract the breast, let cool to room temperature, then store in a nice cold Yeti Tundra cooler.
+Eat the wings and drumsticks and thigh portion, then extract the breast, let cool to room temperature, then store in a nice cold Yeti Tundra @AMAZON cooler.
 The next day, that breast meat is mighty tasty.